objectum/objectum-react/README.md

 <a name="json_editor" />

 ### JsonEditor
-Codemirror textarea.
+Textarea editor.
 You can select tag from JSON for multiline editing.
 ```html
 <JsonEditor property="opts" label="Options" />
 ```